Mr-Io/c-language-solutions/docs/solutions/chapter_2.rst

     we will make use of the ``const`` qualifier when a variable should remain constant.

+.. todo: add info about modern practices and edge cases of the 'const' keyword

-..  add info about initialization of
+..  todo: add info about initialization of
     local, global and static variables and
     keywork.

-..  inline functions: A reasonable rule of thumb is only use static inline
+..  todo: inline functions: A reasonable rule of thumb is only use static inline
     and for functions that have less than 3 lines of code in them.
     Prefer static inline functions to macros.